 When you set the fan to “auto,” this means it only runs when it is commanded to by the furnace.
 This, of course, means that your utility bill won’t be as expensive, but because the fan starts and stops so much, it will limit the life of the unit.
 With this mind, you can decide for yourself which option is best for you.
 It’s also important to remember that with the fan set to “auto,” your home will not be heated and cooled as evenly as it will be if you set it to “on.”

 When set to the “auto” option, your furnace filter will likely last much longer; however, this means that the filter isn’t be used very much to clean the air being distributed back into the home.
 So while you may enjoy a lower utility bill, there’s a good chance the air in your home won’t be as clean as it could be with the unit set to “on,” and it also means the unit is going to wear out much faster due to stopping and starting so much.

 To learn more about heating and cooling your home efficiently, contact Totally Cool!
-Not only do we provide home AC and heating service, we provide commercial services as well.
+Not only do we provide home AC and heating service, but we also provide commercial services as well.
 And since our goal is to meet all your home comfort needs!
 No matter what time of the year it is, you deserve to have a home that keeps you comfortable.
-Whether you need a simple repair, a full system replacement, or anything in between, Totally Cool AC has the solution.
+Whether you need a simple repair, a full system replacement or anything in between, Totally Cool has the solution.